-Published or Revised July 21, 2014
+Published or Revised August 20, 2014

-In 2008-09, he helped USA to another 20-win season and finishing as Sun Belt Conference Tournament runners-up.
+In 2008-09, he helped USA to another 20-win season and finishing as Sun Belt Conference Tournament runner-up.
 In 2009-10 Taylor helped USA beat 18th-ranked Florida and Arkansas out of the Southeastern Conference.

 Taylor served as head basketball coach of Richland College (in the Dallas County Community College District) in 2005-06, leading his team to a 24-8 record and the Metro Conference Championship.
-The team ranked third in the final NJCAA poll and was Region V Tournament runners-up.
+The team ranked third in the final NJCAA poll and was Region V Tournament runner-up.

-He also has coached an All American in T.J.
+Taylor also has coached an All American in T.J.
 Taylor, who won third team, and DeMarcus Richardson, who was on the All-Conference academic team.

 Taylor and his wife Claudette have two daughters, Cydni (13) and Czaria (10).

 This is Robert Ford’s first season with the Dragons as assistant men’s basketball coach.
 He comes to PJC from Neosho County Community College in Chanute, Kansas.
 While there, he helped guide the Panthers to a 21-11 overall record.
 The Panthers advanced to the second round of the Region VI tournament for the first time in eight years.

 At Neosho, Ford helped develop two freshman student athletes who were KJCCC all-conference selections, one of whom was defensive player of the year and First Team All Region VI selection Joseph Acuil.
 Ford was instrumental in developing a high-powered offense that averaged over 95 points per game in 2013-2014 – the fifth best overall among all NJCAA programs.
 They ranked in the top 10 nationally in FT attempts per game and three-point field goal percentage.
 He also served as recruiting coordinator and was responsible for all pre/post season workouts, monitoring academic progress, and developing game plan/scouting reports for opponents.